unofficial-unifi/unifi-pfsense/README.md

 - More robust backup and restore
 - LTS/Latest branch selection options and defaults.
 Command line options?
 Prompts?
 - What else?

-### Forking

-Fork as you will, especially if you are interested in taking this project in a new direction.
-Bear in mind as you do so that prevailing philosophies prefer branching and merging for most changes and contributions.

-In other words, if you are forking simply to increment the version of the UniFi controller, please instead follow the conventional workflow, create a branch, and submit a PR.

 ### Issues and pull requests